What You’ll Learn 🎥

 Store options

-There are three storing options - always fast, fast on trigger, and fast on trigger, slow otherwise.
+There are three available storing options - always fast, fast on trigger, and fast on trigger, slow otherwise.

 Setting up the camera